rabbitmq/rabbitmq-priority-queue/README.md

 0. Messages with a priority which is higher than the queue's maximum are treated as if they were published with the maximum priority.

+## Interaction with consumers

+It's important to understand how consumers work when working with priority queues.
+By default, consumers may be sent a large number of messages before they acknowledge any, limited only by network backpressure.

+So if such a hungry consumer connects to an empty queue to which messages are subsequently published, the messages may not spend any time at all waiting in the queue.
+In this case the priority queue will not get any opportunity to prioritise them.

+In most cases you will want to use the `basic.qos` method in manual acknowledgement mode on your consumers, to limit the number of messages that can be out for delivery at any time and thus allow messages to be prioritised.

 ## Interaction with other features

 In general priority queues have all the features of standard RabbitMQ